ckan/ckan-docker/README.md

 ```

 The new extension files and directories are created in the `/srv/app/src_extensions/` folder in the running container.
 They will also exist in the local src/ directory as local `/src` directory is mounted as `/srv/app/src_extensions/` on the ckan container.

-Please note that you will need to change the stat command to `stat -f '%u' src` on Mac OS rather than `stat -c '%u' src` which is specific to GNU stat (ie: Linux)

 #### Running HTTPS on development mode